 No Dogs or pets, sorry!

 We regret that dogs or other pets are strictly not allowed at Back Brae Lodge, for health reasons.
 Please don’t ask if we can make an exception for your extremely well-behaved dog…

 We’ve had many guests in the past who were escaping hectic urban life for a while, but not necessarily for a holiday.
 Whether writing, researching or working professionally in some other way, Back Brae Lodge makes an excellent office-away-from-home for days or weeks of undistracted concentration, with inclusive landline and fast Internet connectivity.

 Around The House

 Back Brae Lodge is an open-plan residence furnished to a high standard.
-The spacious L-shaped upper floor combines the living area, dining area, kitchen and extra sleeping space.
+The spacious L-shaped upper floor combines the living area, sitting area, dining area and kitchen.